 Gender is a tough subject to tackle.
 There are a lot of facets to consider, a lot of pressures at play, and we have all been conditioned in such a way that our first instinct is almost unanimously wrong.
 But we’re going to tackle it.
-No, we’re going to tackle the balls out of it.
+No, we’re going to tackle the snot out of it.
 Coming to our aid, I would like to present to you: The Genderbread Person!

 Now let’s talk about it.

 The Genderbread Person

 As you’ll see above, we have four elements.
 I will break those down, but first I want to talk in generalities.
 First of all, if you noticed that the first three categories all pertain to gender, while the fourth pertains to sexuality, great job.
 Skip ahead to the next paragraph.
 For everyone else: if that doesn’t make sense to you, or you’re unsure of how all four interrelate, worry not.
 By the end of this post it’ll all make sense or you can have your money back.
 And if you never gave me money, give me money.

 Whenever I talk to groups about gender, a common problem arises: people tend to assume that someone has to be on either the left half or the right half of all the continuums above, and when I explain that many people zig zag through the list, they give me blank stares.
 I’m about to say something that will likely freak you out, but be cool, because it’ll all make sense soon.
 Gender identity, gender expression, biological sex, and sexual orientation are independent of one another (i.e., they are not connected).
 With that said (I’m going to say it again later), let’s move on.